joshualapoll/careers/README.md

   We're a San Francisco startup using Deep Learning in the Education space.
 The founding team moved to Brisbane as part of an Advanced Queensland Grant, and are looking to build a talented team to help ramp up growth!
 We acquired our first 10 customers, help us reach the next 100 :)

 interested in applying?
-Check below for more info, please submit a PR to this repo and get creative about it.
+Check below for more info, please email us at jobs@answer.ky and let us know why you think you are a great fit for our company.
+No need to be all formal about it :)

 Thanks!

-founders@answer.ky

 ### Roles